 Component 3 – Scripted Performance (20%) Pupils develop and perform two scenes from a play for an external examiner, who visits the school in Year 11.
 Again, there is an opportunity for pupils to engage with technical aspects of performance instead of acting at this point if they wish.

 In KS3 pupils are assessed using Bronze, Silver and Gold criteria.
-We aim for all pupils to be at least at silver level by the end of each academic year. and At KS4 pupils are set an aspirational target grade based on Fischer Family Trust and our own internal assessment data.
+We aim for all pupils to be at least at silver level by the end of each academic year. and At KS4 pupils are set aspirational targets based on internal data.
 Pupils are expected to achieve this grade and will be supported to do so.
 Work is marked using GCSE 1-9 grades at KS4.
 Past paper questions are marked according to exam board mark schemes.

 The drama department provides a wide range of enrichment opportunities for all years including drama clubs at lunchtimes and after school; theatre trips; practical workshops run by visiting professionals; performance opportunities within liturgy; participation in local and national drama festivals and the annual summer production which is open to all (and a highlight of the school year!)